The free Microsoft offer to upgrade PCs on Windows 7 & 8 to Windows 10 ends on July 29.

 But last week, as the deadline approached, I got to wondering again if there was any way to keep WMC going under Win 10.
 Turns out there is!

 Look for DavidinCT’s post of 4/8/2016 about midway down this Windows Central Forums page.
+There is a better WMC installer: see the update just below.

 Download the WMC zip file appropriate for your PC, unzip it, and read the directions closely before starting.